Orcomp/Blog/_posts/2014-04-20-Useful-Tools.md

 Here is a list of some of the software I use.

 This list will evolve with time.
-(Last udpate: 2015/03/26)
+(Last udpate: 2015/04/08.
+See bottom of page for changelog.)

 Other great list of useful tools: [Scott Hansleman's List](http://www.hanselman.com/blog/ScottHanselmans2014UltimateDeveloperAndPowerUsersToolListForWindows.aspx)

 **NOTE:** Most of these applications can be installed with [Chocolatey](http://chocolatey.org/) or [Boxstarter](http://boxstarter.org/)

+> Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
+>
+> Antoine de Saint-Exupery

 ## General